heel pain

-There are many different causes of heel pain, including but not limited to strains or sprains, plantar fasciitis, nerve entrapment, stress fractures, Achilles tendonitis/tear, and heel bursitis.
+There are many different causes of heel pain, including strains or sprains, tarsal tunnel syndrome, stress fractures, achilles tendonitis, and heel bursitis.
 One of the most common causes of heel pain for children and teenagers specifically is Sever’s disease.
 Sever’s disease can develop due to overuse or repetitive microtrauma of the heel bone's growth plates.
 This condition is often seen among those who are active in sporting activities.

 Barry University Foot and Ankle Institute Medical Disclaimer